 They look forward to going in there as part of their school day, and honestly, a lot of planetariums ignore the sound aspect, but I believe what we’ve created with the SPARQ experience is on par with the most expensive and sophisticated planetariums in the world when it comes to the audio, all thanks to SVS.

 Are there any upcoming events the public can participate in?

 We do STEM cafes where we have scientists come in and do lectures that sometimes integrate the audio system and I also do monthly planetarium/documentary shows.
-For anyone in our area, you can check out our full schedule here.

 Anything else you’d like to share with the SVS community?

 Yes, I just want to throw out a word of thanks to SVS President Gary Yacoubian an the entire SVS staff who were so helpful in making recommendations and just being generally responsive during this whole process.
 It’s rare in this day to have some in his position take the time to reply to a request like ours so it really speaks to what SVS stands for as a company.
 You really exemplify the way a company should be run.